UstymUkhman/YetAnotherZombieHorror/README.md

 | ------ | --------- | ------------- |
 | ammo   | *Boolean* | `false`       |

 **Note:** *This option can only be changed manually in `src/settings/physics.json` before launching the game.
-Every time this setting is updated, you will need to run `yarn setup` in order to use the corresponding Physics Engine [in here](https://github.com/UstymUkhman/YetAnotherZombieHorror/blob/main/src/physics/index.ts).
+Every time this setting is updated, you will need to run `pnpm setup` in order to use the corresponding Physics Engine [in here](https://github.com/UstymUkhman/YetAnotherZombieHorror/blob/main/src/physics/index.ts).
 If set to:*

   - `true` - [**ammo.js**](https://github.com/kripken/ammo.js), a direct port of [Bullet Physics Engine](https://pybullet.org/) will be used.
   - `false` - [**three-mesh-bvh**](https://github.com/gkjohnson/three-mesh-bvh) will be used, which may lead to slightly better performance.